Tim Samaras

-Timothy Michael Samaras (November 12, 1957 – May 31, 2013) was an American engineer and storm chaser best known for his field research on tornadoes and time on the Discovery Channel show, Storm Chasers.
+Timothy Michael Samaras (November 12, 1957 – May 31, 2013) was an American engineer and storm chaser best known for his field research on tornadoes and time on the Discovery Channel show Storm Chasers.
 He died in the 2013 El Reno tornado.

 Early life

 Samaras was born November 12, 1957, in Lakewood, Colorado, to Paul T. and Margaret L. Samaras.
-Paul (1925–2005) was a photographer and model airplane distributor who was an Army projectionist in WWII.
+His father was a photographer and model-airplane distributor who was an Army projectionist in WWII.
 Tim assisted in the photography and shop work.
-Margaret was born in 1929 and died in 1996.
-His mother talked him into watching an annual television broadcast of The Wizard of Oz at age six.
-"When the tornado appeared," he recalled.
-"I was hooked!"
+Samaras first became interested in tornadoes at age six, when he watched The Wizard of Oz on television with his mother.
+"When the tornado appeared," he recalled, "I was hooked!"

 Samaras attended Lasley Elementary and O'Connell Junior High in Lakewood, before graduating from Alameda International Junior/Senior High School in 1976.
 In his twenties, he began to chase storms "not for the thrill, but the science."
-He would continue this pursuit until his untimely death in 2013.

 Career

-Samaras was an autodidact who never received a college degree.
+Samaras was self-taught and never received a college degree.
 He became an amateur radio operator at age 12 and built transmitters using old television sets.
 As an adult he held an Amateur Extra Class license, the highest amateur radio class issued in the United States, and was proficient in Morse code.
 He communicated by amateur radio when chasing storms and was also a storm spotter, reporting sightings of hazardous weather.
-At 16, he was a radio technician and was service shop foreman at 17.
+At 16, he was a radio technician, and was service shop foreman at 17.
 Immediately out of high school and without a résumé, he was hired as a walk-in at the University of Denver Research Institute.
 He obtained a Pentagon security clearance by 20, testing and building weapons systems.

-Samaras became a prominent engineer at Applied Research Associates initially focusing on blast testing and airline crash investigations.
+Samaras was a prominent engineer at Applied Research Associates, initially focusing on blast testing and airline crash investigations.
 The National Transportation Safety Board (NTSB) recognized him for his investigations of the TWA Flight 800 crash.
-His research included high-speed photography, such as on ballistics.
+His research involved high-speed photography, such as on ballistics.
 He also worked at National Technical Systems and Hyperion Technology Group.

-In addition to tornadoes, he was interested in all aspects of convective storms with particular research focus on lightning, for which he utilized cameras shooting up to 1.4 million fps.
-An accomplished photographer and videographer, another research method was photogrammetry, with some footage derived from cameras in probes shooting from within tornadoes.
+In addition to tornadoes, he was interested in all aspects of convective storms, with particular research focus on lightning, for which he utilized cameras shooting up to 1.4 million fps.
+An accomplished photographer and videographer, he also used photogrammetry, with some footage derived from cameras in probes shooting from within tornadoes.
 Samaras also shot for art and for pleasure.
 He was an avid amateur astronomer and also interested in electronics and inventions.

-Samaras was the founder of a field research team called Tactical Weather Instrumented Sampling in Tornadoes EXperiment (TWISTEX) which sought to better understand tornadoes.
-His work was funded in large part by the National Geographic Society (NGS) which awarded him 18 grants for his field work.
+Samaras was the founder of a field research team called Tactical Weather Instrumented Sampling in Tornadoes EXperiment (TWISTEX), which sought to better understand tornadoes.
+His work was funded in large part by the National Geographic Society (NGS), which awarded him 18 grants for his field work.